micheal-adetunji/alx-low_level_programming/README.md

-This repository is created for alx c programming projects
+This directory is created for 0x09-static_libraries tasks